-Amélie Renouf joined Héritage Montréal in 2007.
-She held a number of positions before becoming Director of Programs and Activities in 2019.
-Having just returned from maternity leave, it's her turn to answer a few questions.
+Amélie Renouf joined Héritage Montréal 2007.
+She held several positions before becoming Director of Programs and Activities in 2019.
+Fresh off maternity leave, it's now her turn to answer a few questions.

 1. What does your job involve?
-What's a typical day like at Héritage Montréal ?
+What is a "typical" day like at Héritage Montréal

 My days are usually filled with discussions with all the people who contribute to our educational activities - our funding partners, our volunteers, my colleagues, the members of the Activities and Services Committee.
 In order to implement our various programs, I have to keep track of many programs simultaneously, so I often have my eyes glued to calendars and timelines!
 All this planning work allows us to present our activities and, in the end, the best part is meeting the participants on the ground.